RoosterDragon/Desktop-Ponies/Content/readme.txt

 v1.42.2.9:
 - Added Flash Sentry by Bot-chan.
+- Added an interface for specifying translucent colors for GIF images to the editor.
 - Ponies may no longer follow effects.
 (This stops the program getting confused between following a pony and effect with the same name.)
 - On Windows, running with alpha blending enabled is now just as fast as with it disabled.
 - When changing linked behaviors in the editor, the "link order" column will now update as changes are made.